 SMS requires servers for the administration and control of access control panels across UK.

 VMS requires a management server in addition to recording servers.
 The number of recording servers is based on the number of video streams or channels that are being recorded.
-System administrators monitor server health and capacity adding additional servers and resources as new video streams or cameras are added to the system.
+System administrators monitor server health and capacity, adding additional servers and resources as new video streams or cameras are added to the system.

 2.2 Access Card Technology